qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_save'></a>
 ## qri save

 Save changes to a dataset

-### Synopsis
+#### Synopsis

 Save is how you change a dataset, updating one or more of data, metadata, and structure.
 You can also update your data via url.
 Every time you run save, an entry is added to your dataset’s log (which you can see by running `qri log <dataset_reference>`).

 If the dataset you're changing has defined a transform, running `qri save` will re execute the transform.
 To only re-run the transform, run save with no args.

 Every time you save, you can provide a message about what you changed and why.
 If you don’t provide a message Qri will automatically generate one for you.

 When you make an update and save a dataset that you originally added from a different peer, the dataset gets renamed from `peers_name/dataset_name` to `my_name/dataset_name`.

 The `--message` and `--title` flags allow you to add a commit message and title to the save.

 <!--